LoganPederson/vibe/README.md

 🧠 Learning mode: practice exercises to help you memorize and apply commands.

-🛡️ Safety checks for risky commands (rm -rf /, etc.).
+🛡️ Safety checks for risky commands (sudo rm -rf /, etc.).

 ⚙️ Built as an Oh My Zsh plugin for seamless shell integration.